davidosborn/crypto-tax-calculator/README.md

 The source data comes from a set of trade logs, which are provided by the exchanges.
 The *adjusted cost base* (ACB) is used to calculate the capital gains.

-## Disclaimer
+## Introduction

-I am not an accountant, and I do not warrant the validity of the results.
+I created this software to calculate the capital gains from my 2017 cryptocurrency trades for tax purposes.
-Nevertheless, I have used this program to calculate my own capital gains for tax purposes in 2017 and 2018.
+For my 2018 taxes, I refined the software with many new options to handle missing logs, stolen assets, and other complex issues.

-In 2018, I refined the software with many new options to handle missing logs, stolen assets, and other complex issues.
+Please note that I am not an accountant, and I do not warrant the validity of the results.

 ## Exchanges

-The following exchanges are supported:
+The following exchanges are supported out-of-the-box:

 - Binance
 - Bittrex